essam7389/u-cyber-lab/README.md

 # u-cyber-range
-A public repository for managing cyber-range scenarios in mikrotik based network environments.
+A public repository for managing cyber-security scenarios in mikrotik based network environments.